SiteRelEnby/anduril2/README.md

   * Ability to enable using aux LEDs to display the battery voltage while the light is on.
     * This is by default only enabled for lights with an RGB button but no RGB aux (e.g. K1), but can be enabled for any light by setting `USE_AUX_RGB_LEDS_WHILE_ON` in the relevant header file.
     * For lights with forward facing aux, added `RGB_VOLTAGE_WHILE_ON_THRESHOLD_OFF` and `RGB_VOLTAGE_WHILE_ON_THRESHOLD_LOW` to customise when the voltage is displayed, so if this causes a problem it can be disabled at low ramp levels.
 These also come in useful as a way to mark a specific level in the ramp with a visual cue (e.g. having the LED go to high at your thermally sustainable level).
+  * Options to prevent the 10H ramp extras config menu's second item from disabling manual memory if left to time out with no number entry.
+Letting this happen breaks a fundamental law of UI design: destructive actions shouldn't happen due to *inaction*.
+(Also, one time accidentally turboing yourself in the face because you accidentally disabled manual memory earlier and didn't notice is one time too many...)
+    * `#define DONT_DISABLE_MANUAL_MEMORY_ON_ZERO` - from the 10H ramp extras config menu, if the second option is selected, don't disable manual memory.
+Effectively locks manual memory on (but still allows the timeout to be changed)
+    * `#define DISABLE_MANUAL_MEMORY_ENTRY_VALUE 3` - if you don't want to completely prevent yourself disabling manual memory, set a value here, and if *this* number is entered for the second ramp extras config item (manual memory timeout), manual memory will be disabled (and won't be if the number entry is left to time out at zero).
 * [Tactical mode](https://budgetlightforum.com/t/why-i-still-use-anduril-1-for-edc-anduril-2-lacking-an-anduril-1-feature-suggestion-and-request-for-programmer/217573).
 This is actually a new upstream feature that has not made it into any releases yet.
 Enable with `USE_TACTICAL_MODE`
   * Default 6C from off to enter/exit (remappable in this fork with `TACTICAL_MODE_CLICK_EVENT`).
 Tactical mode has 3 different momentary level slots that can be configured to be either level 1-150 as normal, or levels above 151 which correspond to strobe modes (151 == party strobe, 152 == tactical strobe, 153 == lightning mode, 154 == candle mode, etc...)
   * Tactical mode controls: